ebi-gdp/docs/docs/security.md

 * Control Objective 6: Implement technology safeguards to promptly detect the failure to attain the above control objectives and to respond with proper countermeasures.

+## Contact us

+If you wish to report a potential vulnerability or security concern, or have any other queries, please get in touch with us at intervene-helpdesk@ebi.ac.uk